ministryofjustice/send-legal-mail-to-prisons-api/README.md

 2. Set the Kube namespace with command `kubectl config set-context --current --namespace send-legal-mail-to-prisons-dev`
 3. List the charts deployed by helm with command `helm list`
 4. List the deployments for this application with command `helm history send-legal-mail-to-prisons-api`
-5. Given the application version you wish to rollback to, find the related revision number
+5. Given the application version you wish to roll back to, find the related revision number
 6. Rollback to that version with command `helm rollback <revision-number>` replacing `<revision-number>` as appropriate

 ## Configuring the project